Biden names 2 ex-NSA officials for senior cyber positions - WTMJ

 “Her years at Morgan Stanley give her greater knowledge about how the private sector and CISA will need to work together to address today’s cybersecurity challenges,” Warrick said.
 “Her nomination bodes well for the kind of leadership that’s needed at CISA today.”

-A third official with cyber experience, Robert Silvers, was announced Monday as the president’s pick for Under Secretary for Strategy, Policy, and Plans.
+A third official with cyber experience, Robert Silvers, was announced Monday as the president’s pick for Under Secretary for Strategy, Policy, and Plans at the Department of Homeland Security.

 The planned nominations were first reported by The Washington Post.